SabakiHQ/Shudan/docs/api.md

 - `outline: string`
   - **Attribute:** `outline`
   - The outline color of the markers.
-If set to `undefined`, it uses the board background color on empty vertices, and is transparent on occupied vertices.
+If set to `undefined`, it uses the board background color on empty vertices, and is transparent on occupied vertices according to the `stoneMap` of an underlying stone layer if available.
 - `markers: Record<VertexRange, Marker>` (default `{}`)
   - **Attribute:** `markers`
   - A mapping from vertex ranges to markers.